odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 Let these concepts inspire you and adapt them to your specific requirements.

 This approach does not only work with PDO.
-Instead of PDO, you can also use another database component database components like the CakePHP QueryBuilder.
+Instead of PDO, you can also use another database component like the CakePHP QueryBuilder.

 ## Read more